-A backpack can easily be your heaviest piece of gear, so choosing something lightweight could make all the difference for your comfort.
+A backpack can easily be your heaviest gear, so choosing something lightweight could make all the difference for your comfort.
 And finally, select a frame that serves its purpose for what you need.
-If you are carrying a lighter load, then a lightweight frame is a great option.
+A lightweight frame is a great option if you are carrying a lighter load.
 The same goes for the opposite.

 It’s essential to consider your trip length when picking a travel backpack.
 Great day backpacks on this list are great for just that – a day.
 At the same time, others can serve you for traveling for a week, a month, or even years.

 I tried out the Knack Travel Pack for the short weekend jaunt above as it was only a week.
 When combined with packing cubes, it was a great decision to leave in the hotel rooms and double as a daypack for travel.

 Elements of a Travel Backpack For Men

 You’ll want to ensure that your backpack’s main compartment is large enough to carry all your belongings while still having easy access.
 Store the heavier things at the bottom of your bag so the weight is closer to your back.
 Additional compartments are suitable for storing small items or valuables like your passport.

 A good hip belt is essential for any travel backpack for men.
 Hip belts effectively place the weight of your pack on your hips.
 It helps take the pressure off your back.
 We love to see a form-fitting hip belt on hiking backpacks and, at the very least, a strap on travel-specific models.

 Along with the hip belt, your shoulder straps carry a lot of the weight of your pack.
 Thick and comfortable padding will keep your shoulders from hurting after a long day’s hike or walk through a city.